mkilikrates/documentation/GCM/README.md

 ```

 - `Pay attention to line uid` since you will use that info on your password store settings bellow

+If you want to add your [private email address](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-on-github) from github into your gpg to sign your commits, check on the [documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/associating-an-email-with-your-gpg-key)

 ## Install passwordstore